 We work ridiculously fast to get our documentary work done almost without a word spoken.
 Everyone knows we must return the entire distance to camp afterwards with daylight running short…When done, we deliberate on which route to take back.
 Go the way we came or gamble by dropping straight down to upper Cave Creek to a known trail…There is a chance that the canyon side could become too steep for us to scramble down.
 If so, we’d be stranded for the night on a steep slope having to bed down with bare minimum sleep gear, and possibly during a storm which approaches.
 All this with the most precious cargo parents can have…We decide to gamble, believing that we have read the topo map properly, having spotted a route down, albeit a steep one…Gravity could only help.
 We stumble-jog downward on sore feet and knees.
 Amid the pain, we at least make great time.

 It’s 48 degrees out and windy.
 The last thing in the world we expect to find on the ground is a snake!
 But we did–We score big as we encounter the first rubber boa (Charina botae) we’ve ever seen in the wild just laying on the ground in a small sun patch.
+Despite the chill in the air, the rubber boa, an ectothermic vertebrate dependent upon finding warmth in its environment, does just that inside the little sun patch it was basking in.
+This is testament to the ability of reptiles to behaviorally regulate their body temperatures.

 I’m giddy like a child, no doubt high on having just accomplished documentation of the Idaho Remote Spot and now this!
 Plus, we have spotted a passable route down and are making awesome time back to camp with gravity working for us.
 “Let me see, Dadoo!” says an enthusiastic Skyla…I tell her all I can about the snake while trying to catch breath.
 We all delight in the experience.
 This is probably the remotest rubber boa in all of Idaho…